nasa-jpl/ION-DTN/gh-pages/docs/BP-Service-API.md

 ## Launch ION & BP Services

-Once you are confidant that a good ION build/install is in the system, you can start BP service.
-To do this, please consult the various tutorials under _Configuration_ section to launch ION.
+Once you are confidant that ION has been properly built and installed in the system, you can start BP service by launching ION.
+To do this, please consult the various tutorials under _Configuration_.

-After launching ION, you can [verify BP service status](#determine-bp-service-state) in the manner described in previous section.
+After launching ION, you can [verify BP service status](#determine-bp-service-state) in the same manner as described in previous section.

 ## BP Service API Reference